Slow Food's African food gardens follow the philosophy of good, clean and fair.

-The gardens bring together and value the capacities of all the community members.
-They recover the wisdom of older generations, make the most of the energy and creativity of younger people and benefit from the skills of experts.
+The gardens bring together and value the capacities of all the community membersuniting different generations and social groups (village and school associations, local administrators or non profit arganisations).
+They recover the wisdom of older generations, make the most of energy and creativity of younger people, and benefit from the skills of experts.

 2. They are based on observation.

-Before planting a garden, it is necessary to learn to observe and to get to know the terrain, local varieties, water sources.
-The garden must be adapted to its surroundings, and local materials should be used to make the fencing, compost bins and nursery.
+Before planting a garden, it is necessary to learn to observe and to get to know the terrain, local varieties and water sources.
+The garden must be adapted to its surroundings, and local materials should be used to make the fencing, compost bins and nurseries.

-3. They don't need a large amount of space.
+3. They do not need a large amount of space.

 By looking creatively at the space available, it is possible to find somewhere to put a food garden in the most unlikely places: on a roof, by the side of a footpath and so on.